 It is pretty normal to be tired, but if you are overly tired for no reason, or if fatigue hits you suddenly, it may be time to get yourself checked out.
 Fatigue can be related to both your physical state and your mental state – a lack of energy and/or motivation.
-Some also describe feeling fatigue as exhausted, weary, tired, and feeling run down.
+Some also describe feeling fatigued as exhausted, weary, tired, and feeling run down.
 Better Health says that these are the causes of fatigue, “The wide range of causes that can trigger fatigue include:

-Medical causes – unrelenting exhaustion may be a sign of an underlying illness, such as a thyroid disorder, heart disease or diabetes.
+Medical causes – unrelenting exhaustion may be a sign of an underlying illness, such as a thyroid disorder, heart disease, or diabetes.

 Lifestyle-related causes – alcohol or drugs or lack of regular exercise can lead to feelings of fatigue.

 Workplace-related causes – workplace stress can lead to feelings of fatigue